itsee-birmingham/standalone_collation_editor/docs/index.md

-This Wiki provides detailed information about the use of the standalone collation editor.
+These pages provide detailed information about the use of the standalone collation editor.

 Installation and start-up details can be found in the readme file in the main repository.